karineek/AccelerQ/README.md

 ```
 git clone https://github.com/QunaSys/quantum-algorithm-grand-challenge-2024.git
 ```
-and then copy the relevant data to utils and hamiltonian folders.
+and then copy the relevant data to the utils and hamiltonian folders.

 ```
 cp -r quantum-algorithm-grand-challenge-2024/utils .